snymanje/VuePressProfileSite/pages/Python - Numpy-tutorial.md

 ---
 title: Numpy Tutorial
 excerpt: "A Quick Introduction to Numerical Data Manipulation with Python and NumPy"
 date: 2020-05-10
-tags: ["python","numpy","ml"]
+tags: ["python", "numpy", "ml"]
 keywords: "numpy data manipulation, manipulating data with numpy"
 cover_image: ""
 ---

 # Numpy Tutorial

 <br>
 <hr>
 <br>

 ## What is Numpy?

 <br>

 NumPy stands for numerical Python.
 It's the backbone of all kinds of scientific and numerical computing in Python.
 And since machine learning is all about turning data into numbers and then figuring out the patterns, NumPy often comes into play.

 You can do numerical calculations using pure Python.
 In the beginning, you might think Python is fast but once your data gets large, you'll start to notice slow downs.

 One of the main reasons you use NumPy is because it's fast.
 Behind the scenes, the code has been optimized to run using C. Which is another programming language, which can do things much faster than Python.

 <br>

 ## Importing NumPy

 <br>

 ```python
 import numpy as np
 ```

 <br>

 ## DataTypes and attributes

 <br>

-**NOTE:** It's important to remember the ***main type*** in NumPy is ***ndarray***, even seemingly different kinds of arrays are still ndarray's.
+**NOTE:** It's important to remember the **_main type_** in NumPy is **_ndarray_**, even seemingly different kinds of arrays are still ndarray's.
 This means an operation you do on one array, will work on another.

 ```python
 # 1-dimensonal array, also referred to as a vector
 a1 = np.array([1, 2, 3])